 • His pioneering research on Sentic Computing for Big Data sentiment analytics and Natural Language Processing, was awarded the top “4* (Outstanding)” (industrial) Impact evaluation by UK Government’s Research Enhancement Framework (REF2014) exercise, and also the Best Performing Approach Award for 'Semantic Parsing' Task at the joint-industry & academic-led 'Concept-Level Sentiment Analysis Challenge’, organized as part of the 11th Extended Semantic Web Conference.

-• Amongst other distinguished, international conference chairing roles (see examples below), he is General Chair for IEEE WCCI 2020 (the world's largest and top technical event in Computational Intelligence, comprising IJCNN, IEEE CEC and FUZZ-IEEE, attended by ~2,000 delegates: http://wcci2020.org).
+• Amongst other distinguished, international conference chairing roles (see examples below), he is General Chair for IEEE WCCI 2020 (the world's largest and top technical event in Computational Intelligence, comprising IJCNN, IEEE CEC and FUZZ-IEEE, attended by over 2,000 delegates from academia and industry: http://wcci2020.org).

-• He is Vice-Chair of the Emergent Technologies Technical Committee of the IEEE Computational Intelligence Society, IEEE Chapter Chair of the UK and Ireland IEEE Industry Applications Society, and (founding) Vice-Chair for the IEEE CIS Task Force on Intelligence Systems for e-Health.
+• He is a member of the UK Computing Research Committee (UKCRC) - the Expert Panel of the Institution of Engineering and Technology (IET) and the BCS, The Chartered Institute for IT, for computing research in the UK.
+He has also been Vice-Chair of the Emergent Technologies Technical Committee of the IEEE Computational Intelligence Society (CIS), IEEE Chapter Chair of the UK and Ireland IEEE Industry Applications Society, and (founding) Vice-Chair for the IEEE CIS Task Force on Intelligence Systems for e-Health.

 MAJOR INTERNATIONAL CONFERENCE ORGANIZING (examples)